Expand to full screen

 Clicking on the quotation mark symbol under any result will allow you to create citations in a variety of formats.
 (Note that some Google Scholar data is incomplete, resulting in incomplete citations.
 In such cases, you will need to find the rest of the data and insert it yourself.)

 [Some students have had trouble opening the links in this assignment from the template.
-If that happens, open the links below instead or copy/paste the links from the template directly into your Internet browser]
+If that happens, copy/paste the links below directly into your Internet browser]

 [Click on the file link above to download a template in rich text format (works in most word processors).
 It will form an outline so you can insert your answers under each heading.
 You can then submit the complete document to Prof. Badke by email attachment].